 Greetings!
 Buenos dias!
 Guten Tag!
 Bonjour!
 Buongiorno!

 It gives me great pleasure to welcome you to G.W.
-Carver Middle School, Center for International Education.
-Our institution is an all magnet school and is a nationally recognized Blue Ribbon School of Excellence.
+Carver Middle School, Center for International Education/International Studies.
+Our institution is nationally recognized by Magnet Schools of America as a School of Distinction.
 G.W.
-Carver Middle School has been honored as the number one middle school in Florida for many years, is and rated an “A” by the State of Florida’s A+ Plan.
+Carver Middle School has been honored as the number one traditional middle school in Florida for many years, and is rated an “A” by the State of Florida.
 G.W.
 Carver Middle School is the only public middle school recognized by the Spanish, German, Italian, and French governments.
 All students at G.W.
 Carver Middle School study Spanish, German, Italian, or French and their respective cultures at an in-depth level.
 All courses are taught at the honors or advanced level.

 Our students enjoy a true middle school experience complete with clubs, after-school sports and exciting field trips.
 G.W.
-Carver Middle School strives to create a friendly, multi-ethnic environment that encourages student growth in self-esteem, self-discipline and respectful understanding of different peoples and cultures.
+Carver Middle School strives to create a friendly, multi-ethnic environment that encourages student growth in academics, self-esteem, self-discipline and respectful understanding of different peoples and cultures.
 This environment provides an experience that prepares our students to meet tomorrow's challenges in the international arena.
 The faculty and staff are personally and professionally committed to our students.
-They provide students with outstanding educational opportunities and services.
-It is my goal to maintain G.W.
-Carver Middle School's outstanding achievements, and with the faculty and staff, I invite you to visit our school.
+They provide students with outstanding educational opportunities and services..

 Carver School can trace its beginning to the private school for Coconut Grove black children that was founded by D.A.
 Dorsey in 1899.
 In 1901, the first public school was organized at St. Paul A.M.E. church under Rev. John Davis.
 The next year, the school moved to Thomas Avenue on land donated by patrons and friends.
 "The Little Schoolhouse", as it was fondly called, served the community until 1923 when the school was moved to Lejeune Road.
 In 1924, George Merrick, who was developing Coral Gables, offered the Board of Education five acres on Grand Avenue and Lincoln Drive, and a newly designed nine room Spanish building in exchange for the unfinished building on Lejeune Road.
 The new school, known as the Dade County Training School, housed elementary and junior high schools, and served black students from as far away as Homestead.